Shrove Tuesday and Pancake Races (With Foolproof Recipe of English Pancakes)

 - The batter should be a consistency that coats the back of a spoon.
 If it is too thick, whisk in a little more milk (some people use vegetable oil—not me!).

-- Leave to stand for half an hour.
+- Leave to stand for at least half an hour - which will soften the gluten and make lighter pancakes.

 - Lightly grease a frying pan or crepe pan with your chosen fat and heat on a hob until smoking hot.

-- Pour in a thin layer of pancake batter (just enough to coat the pan) and cook until the batter forms bubbles on the top and is lightly browned underneath (shouldn't take more than 1 minute).
+- Pour in a thin layer of pancake batter and swirl it around (there should be just enough to coat the pan) and cook until the batter forms bubbles on the top and is lightly browned underneath (shouldn't take more than 1 minute).

 - Flip (or toss!) the pancake.
 (This was the fun part when I was a child—watching my mother attempting to toss the pancake!)
 Cook the other side until lightly browned.